 SQL is the universal language of data modeling.
 While it is not what everyone uses, it is what most analytics engineers use.
 SQL is found all across the most popular modern data stack tools; ThoughtSpot’s SearchIQ query engine translates natural language query into complex SQL commands on the fly, dbt built the entire premise of their tool around SQL and Jinja.
 And within your Snowflake data platform, it’s used to query all your tables.
 SQL is used in every step from data ingestion to visualization.

 However, just because you know how to write all the top SQL analytics functions and use them effectively within your stack, doesn’t mean you know the best practices when using it to write your data models.
 I’ve seen lots of data models that utilize various SQL functions and joins, but use them incorrectly.
-In the end, this ends up slowing down your data models and making them impossible to reuse in the future.
+In the end, this results in suboptimal SQL queries, slowing down your data models and making them impossible to reuse in the future.
+Effective SQL query optimization is essential for improving the performance of your data models.
 By using SQL the right way, you can optimize your data models for readability, modularity, and performance- key indicators of a well-written data model.

 In this article, I’ll discuss the top SQL data modeling mistakes I see and how you can fix them.
 These include using the wrong type of join, waiting until the end of the model to remove nulls and duplicates; using poorly named columns, aliases, and models; and writing overly-complicated code instead of a simple window function.
 Let’s dive in!